viadee/bpmn.ai-patterns/README.md

 The AI does not make its own technical decision here, but it can stop technical decisions of others (people and systems) if they look "strange".
 The introduction is therefore easier to argue but may offer fewer savings than optimizations.
 The keynote of anomaly detection is that an AI model learns what constitutes - or even violates - normality in a business process or its results.
 This can be based on obvious things like tariffs or costs, but it can also include more factors than would be manageable with manual testing.
 Optionally, aspects of the course of the process could also become part of the anomaly detection, for example to automatically escalate processes that are particularly long-running or (compared to the learned normality) circulated processes that are particularly frequent.

-:warning: Attention: Here it is assumed that normality has been established.
-For some business processes this assumption can be wrong, e.g. for very new processes or processes that have just changed significantly.
+:warning: Attention: Expect false alarms.
+This pattern assumes that normality has been established in your process.
+For some business processes this assumption can be wrong.

+* Very new processes with less than a few hundred process instances will not have produced enough data to allow the algorithm an adequate view of what _usually happens_.
+* If this amount of data is gathered, the algorithm can point out _unusual_ data points and bring them to attention.
+This will also regularly happen after software releases, whenever they influece the data flowing through your processes.
+E.g. if you change your pricing scheme in a software release the first prices generated will likely look _unusual_ to the algorithm, until it is retrained on the new data points and we gathered enough of them, to consider them a part of the new normality.

 ## Group 2: Intervenability

-### Controllable degree of automation
+### Controllable Degree of Automation

 The use of process engines is an investment in flexibility - changes can be made in a coordinated manner without the need for complex release processes.
 In this way, an XOR gateway can be used to control automation levels.